Unlock the Cognitive Benefits of Drawing: From Stress Relief to Enhanced Focus

 Drawing can also be a great way to connect with others who share your passion for art.
 If drawing is a social activity for you, such as attending a drawing class, it can help you to feel more connected and supported by others.
 This sense of connection and support can also contribute to improved self-esteem.

-Drawing can be a very effective way to explore and express your thoughts, feelings, and ideas.
-When you draw, you have the opportunity to create something unique and personal, which can help you discover and develop your own voice.
+Drawing is a very effective way to explore and express your thoughts, feelings, and ideas.
+When you draw, you have the opportunity to create something unique and personal, which can help you discover and develop your own thoughts/thesis/style also known as your own personal artistic voice!

 One way that drawing can help you find your own voice is by providing a creative outlet for self-expression.
-When you draw, you have the freedom to explore different subjects, styles, and techniques, which can help you discover what you enjoy and what you’re good at.
+When you draw, you have the freedom to explore different subjects, styles, and techniques.
+The habit of drawing in this way can help you discover what you enjoy and what you’re good at.

-Creating a series of works that are interrelated, will certainty force you to direct them with a singular creative voice.
+Creating a series of works that are interrelated, will certainly force you to direct them with a singular creative voice.
 This can be particularly helpful if you’re feeling stuck or uncertain about your creative direction.
+If you are wondering what it takes to create a series of works, check out my thoughts on creating a Big Art Project.
+As daunting as it may feel, it is one of the best ways for artists to explore project-based learning and portfolio building at the same time.

-Drawing can be a powerful and rewarding way to explore your creativity, find your own voice, and express yourself in a meaningful way.
+Drawing is a powerful and rewarding way to explore your creativity, find your own voice, and express yourself in a meaningful way.

 Drawing can also encourage you to think more deeply about your ideas and emotions.
-When you draw, you may find that you’re able to communicate complex or abstract concepts in a way that you cannot capture in words.
+When you draw, often you are able to communicate complex or abstract concepts in a way that you cannot capture in words.
 This process of visual thinking can help you clarify your thoughts and feelings, and may even help you discover new insights about yourself and the world around you.
+It is an incredible and deeply rewarding process!

 Expressive arts therapies can enhance self-regulation in individuals of all ages who are experiencing distress or reactions from psychological trauma.